calvin-cs262-organization/monopoly-service/README.md

-# CS 262 Monopoly Webservice
+# CS 262 Monopoly Web Service

 This is the data service application for the
 [CS 262 sample Monopoly project](https://github.com/calvin-cs262-organization/monopoly-project),